shdlabs/SSTorytime/docs/Storytelling.md

 Basically, it's about having the familiarity with cause and effect to trust ourselves to act appropriately in the appropriate circumstance or context.

+*As a simple rule of thumb, if your notes don't form an obvious story, they are incomplete and you should seek to fill in the kind of elements that allow a story to be told.
+In particular, the palette of relations you might use to relate the parts into a whole.
+This is not a trivial matter, but it points to the missing pieces.
+When you confront these issues, you find yourself pursuing understanding.*

 A simple measure of knowledge is what kind of story we could tell.
 A knowledgable `story' is much more than idle gossip about unfamiliar hearsay: it has to make sense, it has to be grounded in intimate detail.
 Condensing